benjamingr/TakebackJS/README.md

     res[0].name("Snow");//Jon is now Snow in the dom res[0].name();//Jon
     res[1].title();//Dog
+    res.push({name:"Who",title:"Doctor"});//adds to the DOM too
+    res.splice(0,1);//removes the first element, both from array and DOM

 And so on.

 ###Warning, this is WiP and is _highly_ unstable

+##TODO:

+ - Take back lists and not just tables.
+ - Fix memory leak when deleting elements (in cache)
+ - Plugins for Knockout and Angular
+ - Find more collaborators
+ - Improve readability